bayareawebpro/laravel-examples/bash-process-component.md

 # The Symfony Process Component in Laravel

-The Symphony Process Component is included with Laravel, here's an example of executing a command.
+The Symfony Process Component is included with Laravel, here's an example of executing a command.

 ```php
 <?php